 We know that moving schools can be both daunting and exciting.
 Our transition arrangements allow us to get to know your child before they start in September and for them to feel confident in their new surroundings.
 Our offer consists of the following aspects:

-1) An Initial meeting with all parents upon notice of gaining a place with us.
+1) An initial meeting with all parents upon notice of gaining a place with us.
 We will discuss your child and their interests / needs as well as exploring friendships from primary school.
-(During Covid this is likely to be a transition phone call).
+For students joining us in September 2023, this meeting is due to take place on the evening of Tuesday 16th May.

-2) Primary School Visits are also an essential part of our process.
-Every student is visited at their own school by a member of Bluecoat staff.
+2) Due to the high number of students from different Primary Schools that apply to Bluecoat Trent Academy, we will prioritise Primary School Visits for any families with additional needs.
 This gives the opportunity for students to ask questions and discuss any concerns before their transition days and for staff to meet with their primary teachers.

-3) A ‘Welcome Meeting’ for all parents.
+4) A ‘Welcome Meeting’ for all parents.
 We will invite all parents to join us to learn more about how best to support your child’s immediate transition to us, deal with details around uniform and our high expectations of/for parents and children.
+For students joining us in September 2023, this meeting is due to take place on the evening of Thursday 29th June.

-5) A full induction in September.
-During the first few days at the Academy the students will learn a lot about routines and expectations that will set them up to flourish across the next 5 or 7 years at Bluecoat Trent.
+6) A full induction in September.
+During the first few days at the Academy the students will learn a lot about routines and expectations that will set them up to flourish across the next 5 years at Bluecoat Trent.

 8) A ‘Meet the Tutor Evening’ also allows parents the chance to visit again and keep up to date with how their child has settled in classes.
 In addition, the academy also offers additional sessions for parents to attend including things like: support with literacy, keeping your child safe on-line, understanding our reporting system, developing numeracy and others.